SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ---

-### 5. COMPLICATION Extraction
+### 5. CLINICAL_CONDITION Extraction

-Rule-based complication extraction identifies documented adverse events and complications using deterministic, concept-level regex patterns for broad candidate generation
+Rule-based clinical condition extraction identifies documented diagnoses, adverse events, and complications using deterministic, concept-level regex patterns for broad candidate generation

 ---

 #### 5.1 Extraction Decisions

-The COMPLICATION extraction layer is a recall-first, context-agnostic lexical detector of pathological states.
+The CLINICAL_CONDITION extraction layer is a recall-first, context-agnostic lexical detector of pathological states.
 It deliberately over-generates candidates using broad regex pattern matching (re.finditer), avoids deduplication, and defers all semantic interpretation to the downstream transformer.

-The COMPLICATION entity is intentionally designed as the broadest and most permissive extraction layer, prioritising maximal recall of clinically relevant pathological states.
+The CLINICAL_CONDITION entity is intentionally designed as the broadest and most permissive extraction layer, prioritising maximal recall of clinically relevant pathological states.
 Unlike INTERVENTION or SYMPTOM, this entity captures disease-level concepts, which inherently require contextual interpretation (temporality, certainty, attribution) that cannot be reliably handled with deterministic rules.

 No Context Filtering (Deliberate limitation)